shukurismoilov/shukurismoilov/README.md

-👋 Hi, I’m @ShukurIsmoilov
+👋 Hi, I’m @ShukurIsmoilov \n
-👀 I’m interested in absorbing and sharing knowledge
-🌱 I’m currently working as Full-Stack TS-developer
-💞️ I’m looking to collaborate on educational projects
+👀 I’m interested in absorbing and sharing knowledge \n 🌱 I’m currently working as Full-Stack TS-developer \n 💞️ I’m looking to collaborate on educational projects \n

 <!---
 ShukurIsmoilov/ShukurIsmoilov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.